longbow122/learnerForYAML/docs/index.md

 ---
 hide:
   - footer
-title: ":wave: Welcome!"
+title: "👋 Welcome!"
 ---

+# :wave: Welcome!
 Use the sidebar to find a specific topic to read up on, or simply get started by reading through each page!
 Most pages will have a small "practise" challenge which will make use of each lesson you were taught on that page!
 Feel free to have a try at them!
 If you don't feel like reading through the wiki, feel free to download the [original learnerForYAML file](https://github.com/longbow122/learnerForYAML/blob/main/Learner.yml).
 This file is a more condensed and less detailed version of the learnerForYAML wiki page, and the learnerForYAML website.

 ## Help
 If you feel that these pages or the Learner.yml file did not help you, or you have a suggested addition to this website and the file, please contact me at my support discord: [https://discord.gg/bTfSaKn](https://discord.gg/bTfSaKn) I'll be happy to help you as much as I can there!

-You can also create a [Github issue]https://github.com/longbow122/learnerForYAML/issues), and I will check over all issues on my GitHub daily.
+You can also create a [Github issue](https://github.com/longbow122/learnerForYAML/issues), and I will check over all issues on my GitHub daily.

 ## Prerequisites
 When reading through this website, it will be assumed that you have the following: